Finding the Mapleton Tramline today

 (image

-to the main line, it curves right and begins to climb along the crest of a
+Returning to the main line, it curves right and begins to climb along the crest of a

 rising ridge, with the land falling away on either side.
-Puddle's house,
+Puddle's house, an old Queenslander, is passed on the right.

 MAP OF THE CLIMB UP WINDSOR ROAD FROM THE ROTARY GARDEN VILLAGE TO HIGHWORTH

 Explanation of Map from right to left: At the lower right is the junction between the Perwillowen Branch and the main line, near the entrance of today's Rotary Garden Village.
 The main line follows Windsor Road upgrade, along the crest of a spur.
-Soon after crossing Henebery Road there is a trailing junction to the Image Flat Branch.
+Soon after crossing (North) Henebery Road there is a trailing junction to the Image Flat Branch.
 The Mapleton Tramline follows the Nambour-Mapleton Road on its southern side, in a short level section.

 1940 AERIAL PHOTOGRAPH SHOWING THE ROUTE FROM PERWILLOWEN JUNCTION UP THE